rmsk2/Hello_Foenix256_Jr/testprogs.md

 can be built by `make uart`.
 The receiving side of the serial communication is implemented in python and can be found in the file
 `ser_echo.py`.
 In essence these files implement a simple echo server.
 The F256 sends a string and the python program returns that string.

+## Bitmap graphics

+The files `hires.asm` and  `hires_base.asm` implement a simple demo that turns on graphics mode and draws a color gradient on the screen.
+This program can be built by `make hires`.
+It has to be loaded to the address $4000 from where it also can be run.